CDCgov/phdi-azure/docs/implementation-guide.md

 ### What are Building Blocks?
 PHDI's goal is to provide STLTs with modern tools to solve challenges working with public health data.
 We refer to each of these tools as a "Building Block".
 Some Building Blocks offer relatively simple functionality, like standardizing patient names, while others perform more complex tasks, including geocoding and standardizing addresses.
 Importantly, the Building Blocks have been carefully designed with common inputs and outputs making them easily composable.

-### PHDI Pipelines
+### PHDI Starter Kit Architecture
 The composable nature of Building Blocks allows them to be strung together into data pipelines where each Building Block represents a single step in a pipeline.
 As an example, let's consider a hypothetical case where a STLT would like to improve the quality of their patient address data and ensure that patient names are written consistently.
 They could solve this problem by using the name standardization and geocoding Building Blocks, mentioned in the previous section, to build a simple pipeline that standardizes patients' names and geocodes their addresses.
 Non-standardized data would be sent into the pipeline, where it would pass through each of the Building Blocks, and then exit the pipeline with standardized name and address fields.
 STLTs are welcome to use Building Blocks to create their own custom pipelines.
-However, because many STLTs are facing similar challenges with their data this repository implements two pipelines, developed by the PHDI team, centered around a Azure FHIR Store.
-The complete architecture for this system is shown in the diagram below.
+However, because many STLTs face similar challenges processing data this repository implements a basic architecture in the form of a starter kit.
+The goal of this starter kit is to help STLTs easily get up and running with modern modular tooling for processing public health data in the cloud.
+We also fully understand that all STLTs do not face the same challenges.
+Our intention is for STLTs to modify and expand on this starter kit architecture to make it fit their specific needs.
+The starter kit has two main components: an ingestion pipeline that cleans and stores data in a FHIR server, and tabulation service that allows data to be easily extracted from the FHIR server.
+The complete architecture for the starter kit is shown in the diagram below.

 ![Architecture Diagram](./images/azure-starter-kit-arch.drawio.png)

 #### Ingestion Pipeline
 The ingestion pipeline is intended to allow STLTs to easily bring data that is reported to them into their system after performing standardizations and enrichments.
 Source data can be provided in either Hl7v2 or C-CDA formats allowing this single pipeline to manage ingestion of ELR, VXU, ADT, and eCR messages.
-The pipeline is able to support both data types because the inital step is to convert to FHIR.
+The pipeline is able to support both data types because the initial step is to convert to FHIR.
 After this conversion the pipeline is able to handle all reported data the same way by simply processing the FHIR bundles, collections of FHIR resources, that result from the conversion.
 Once data has be converted to FHIR the following standardizations and enrichments are made:
 1. Patient names are standardized.
 2. Patient phone numbers are transformed into the ISO E.164 standard international format.
 3. Patient addresses are geocoded for standardization and enrichment with latitude and longitude.